stackrox/stackrox/roxctl/connectivity-map/README.md

 The `--focus-workload` parameter allows specifying a workload name, such that the output only contains allowed connections of this workload, whereas the other workloads are omitted.

-When running in a CI pipeline, `roxctl analyze netpol` may benefit from the `--fail` option that stops the processing on the first encountered error.
+When running in a CI pipeline, `roxctl connectivity-map` may benefit from the `--fail` option that stops the processing on the first encountered error.

 Using the `--strict` parameter produces an error "_there were errors during execution_" if any warnings appeared during the processing.
 Note that the combination of `--strict` and `--fail` will not stop on the first warning, as the interpretation of warnings as errors happens at the end of execution.